Physics-informed Neural Network Combined with Characteristic-Based Split for Solving Navier-Stokes Equations: Incompressible flow

 The pseudo code of the calculation process is as follows: \begin{breakablealgorithm} \end{breakablealgorithm}

-Set $\alpha^{p}=0.001$, $\alpha^{u_{1}}=\alpha^{u_{2}}=10$ and other conditions remain unchanged.
-The results with Eq. \eqref{eq4.9} are shown in in Fig. \ref{FIG:9}.
-The $L_2$ norm can be used to evaluate the accuracy of the results. $L_2$ norm of $p$, $u_{1}$ and $u_{2}$ are 0.17, 0.017 and 0.015 respectively.
-Relative to $u_{1}$ and $u_{2}$, $p$ is a high-frequency variable.
-F-principle is well reflected here.
-At this time, the simplest way is to reduce the time step $\Delta t$.
-When $\Delta t=0.005$ and and other conditions remain unchanged, $L_2$ norm of $p$, $u_{1}$ and $u_{2}$ can be reduced to 0.13, 0.0069 and 0.0071 respectively, shown in Fig. \ref{FIG:10}.
+Set $\alpha^{p}=0.01$, $\alpha^{u_{1}}=\alpha^{u_{2}}=10$, while keeping all other conditions unchanged, the results obtained using Eq. \eqref{eq4.9} are presented in Fig. \ref{FIG:9}.
+The $L_2$ norm, which can be utilized to evaluate the accuracy of the results, is calculated for $p$, $u_{1}$, and $u_{2}$, resulting in values of 0.17, 0.017, and 0.015, respectively.
+Since $p$ is a high-frequency parameter relative to $u_{1}$ and $u_{2}$, the F-principle is well reflected here.
+In this case, the simplest approach to address the issue is by reducing the time step $\Delta t$.
+By setting $\Delta t=0.005$, while keeping all other conditions unchanged, the $L_2$ norm of $p$, $u_{1}$, and $u_{2}$ can be reduced to 0.13, 0.0069, and 0.0071, respectively, as shown in Fig. \ref{FIG:10}.